 "It's a terrible thing, what she's been through; what she's still going through—it could come back at anytime."

-For my friend and millions of people like her, worry is a sign of love.
+For my friend and millions like her, worry is a sign of love.
 It says that, even though I am okay, I am selfless enough to suffer vicariously for you.
 And isn't that the definition of love?
 Wouldn't it be uncaring not to feel terrible for others, given what some people have to deal with?

 At the risk of giving worriers everywhere nothing to do, the answer is no.